-3.4 Scaling and anthropogenic warming
+3.4 Scaling and Anthropogenic Warming

 The weather, macroweather and then climate picture is based on the corresponding scaling regimes, it characterizes the natural variability.
-For the industrial period which started roughly 125 years ago, the corresponding duration is still within (although perhaps not far from the limits) of the natural macroweather regime.
-This means that the probability of natural fluctuations can be safely extrapolated somewhat beyond the limits of the empirical probabilities in fig. 5c.
-These probabilities can thus be used to estimate how long we may expect to wait for various temperature changes - an estimate of "return times", taking into account the scaling of the probabilities of temperature changes combined with the expected behavior of the extremes (fig. 5c, eq.
-3) to estimate the probability of extreme temperature fluctuations.
-If it is found that the probability of the observed change since 1880 ($\approx 0.9^{\circ}$ C, see below) is low enough (that the return times are long enough), then we can reject the hypothesis that the fluctuation was caused by natural variability.
+For the industrial period which for our purposes started roughly 125 years ago, the corresponding duration is still within (although perhaps not far from the limits) of the preindustrial macroweather regime.
+This means that the probability of these natural fluctuations can be safely extrapolated somewhat beyond the limits of the empirical probabilities in Fig. 5c.
+These probabilities can thus be used to estimate how long we may expect to wait for various temperature changes - an estimate of "return times", taking into account the scaling of the probabilities of temperature changes combined with the expected behaviour of the extremes (Fig. 5c, Eq.
+(3)) to estimate the probability of extreme temperature fluctuations.
+If it is found that the probability of the observed change since 1880 (≈ 0.9° C, see below) is low enough - alternatively that the return times are long enough - then we can reject the hypothesis that the fluctuation was caused by natural variability.

-The first step is to separate the anthropogenic and natural variability.
+Before discussing the statistical test, let us estimate the magnitude of the warming that has occurred.
+One way to do this is to attempt to separate the anthropogenic and natural variability (if the magnitude of the change is given in some other way, this step can be skipped, it is not essential to the conclusions).
 From fluid mechanical, turbulent and GCM viewpoints, the main anthropogenic forcings (Green House Gases (GHG), aerosols and land use changes) affect the boundary conditions, not the type of variability (see above).
 These arguments support the separation: